 B. Time-Consuming Valuation Processes

-- Performing separate valuations for each asset and liability is labor-intensive.
+- Performing detailed separate valuations for numerous assets and liabilities delays reporting timelines.

 7. Strategies to Overcome Valuation Challenges